ManiBAJPAI22/TourINDIA/README.md

 Before running the project, you need to have the following installed on your machine:

 - Node.js (https://nodejs.org) - Make sure to install the LTS version.
-- vite.js (https://vitejs.dev/) - Make sure to instal by npm install vite@latest.
+- vite.js (https://vitejs.dev/) - Make sure to install using npm install vite@latest.

 ### Installation